Public API

 User Search

-NOTE: For those wishing to learn more about the query language behind these requests check out this documentation or the "Advanced Searching" section of our Kibana guide.
+NOTE: For those wishing to learn more about the query language behind these requests check out this documentation.

 Then we can configure the remaining Open Measures API arguments:

-We can raise the “limit” (which is the limit of posts returned) to the 10k point we rate-limit it at.
+We can raise the “limit” (which is the limit of posts returned) to the maximum of 10,000

-And finally, and critically for this kind of search, we set the “esquery” boolean item to “true”.
+And finally, we set the “esquery” boolean item to “true”.
 This just means that in the term box, instead of accepting a regular search phrase it’s using “Boolean logic” to search through specific fields.

-Once you have the JSON opened in a new tab (here’s a direct link to the query we've just demonstrated), you may have to click to expand some of the fields.
-Most of you’re interested in here will be under: hits > a number > _source.
-Once there you will see the contents of the message as the field named “txt” as well as other information.
+When you have the JSON opened in a new tab (here’s a direct link to the query we've just demonstrated), you may have to click to expand some of the fields.
+Most of the content you're interested in here will be under: hits > a number > _source.
+Once there, you will see the contents of the message as the field named “txt” as well as other information.

 Content Fields